 Heartbeats

 Runner heartbeats track runner liveness.
-A runner’sconnectionStatus flips to DISCONNECTED when the control plane hasn’t received a heartbeat within the liveness window.
-Expect up to 30 seconds of lag between the runner becoming unreachable and the control plane reflecting it. connectionStatus and the related installStatus field are both readable from a runner Get response.
+When the control plane hasn’t received a heartbeat within the liveness window, a runner’sconnectionStatus flips to DISCONNECTED.
+Expect up to 30 seconds of lag between the runner becoming unreachable and the control plane reflecting it.
+You can read both connectionStatus and the related installStatus field from a runner Get response.

 See also

-- Configure a sandbox profile: cwic workflow plus field-by-field walkthrough of the profile spec.
+- Configure a sandbox profile: CoreWeave Intelligent CLI workflow plus field-by-field walkthrough of the profile spec.

-- Create and manage a runner: cwic and REST walkthrough of the runner lifecycle (page pending merge).
+- Deploy and manage a runner: CoreWeave Intelligent CLI and REST walkthrough of the runner lifecycle.

 - Profile reference: every field you can set on a profile.